NeuroML/Documentation/source/Userdocs/Software/SupportingTools.md

 ![MOOSE logo](../../images/tools/moose.jpg)

 [MOOSE] is the Multiscale Object-Oriented Simulation Environment.
 It is the base and numerical core for large, detailed multi-scale simulations that span computational neuroscience and systems biology.
-It is based on a complete reimplementation of the GENESIS 2 core, and scripts for that environment are largely compatible with MOOSE.
+It is based on a complete reimplementation of the GENESIS 2 core.

 More information on running NeuroML models in MOOSE can be found {ref}`here <userdocs:simulating_models:moose>`.

+There is a **dedicated page on MOOSE/NeuroML interactions** {ref}`here <userdocs:moose>`.

 (userdocs:supporting:apps:brian)=
 ### BRIAN